Chief executive’s update

 Our monthly newsletter, keeping you up-to-date with important developments at NICE.

-Sign up for information on:
+Subscribe for information on:

-- Our latest published and forthcoming guidance topics
+- our latest published and forthcoming guidance topics

-- Implementation advice
+- implementation advice

-- Consultations, meetings and events
+- consultations, meetings and events

-- Our latest news features and stories
+- our latest news, features and stories.

 Medicines and prescribing alerts